For your health, for the environment, or for the animals, there are plenty of good reasons to start eating a plant-based diet.

 The question, of course, is how to get there… and how to make it last.

-Some can make the transition “cold turkey,” so to speak.
+Some can go plant-based with the “cold turkey” method, so to speak.
 But in my experience and what I’ve seen with others, that’s not the best way to make a lasting change.

 Instead, take small steps.
 For me, that meant eliminating four-legged animals from my diet for several months, then two-legged animals, and finally fish, before transitioning to vegan over the next two years.